ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Note that while specifications may extend the matching semantics using CBOR tags, there is no way to extend the matching semantics of keys.
-Any new keys requiring non-default comparison must add a CBOR tag to the reference value describing the desired behaviour.
+Any new keys requiring non-default comparison must add a CBOR tag to the Reference Value describing the desired behaviour.

 If the Reference Value contains an `authorized-by` field then the Verifier SHALL check for an `authorized-by` field in the Accepted Claims Set entry compared in the steps above.
-If the Accepted Claims Set key is not one of the keys from the reference value `authorized-by` field then the reference value does not match.
+If the Accepted Claims Set key is not one of the keys from the Reference Value `authorized-by` field then the Reference Value does not match.

 If all checks above have been performed successfully then the Reference Value matches.